-In this step, we employed a LLM to identify and extract ``change-points'' from the filtered PRs.
-A change-points represents a verifiable instance where a reviewer's suggestion led to a subsequent code modification by the developer (as described in Section~\ref{sec:mcr}).
-We provided the LLM with the PR's review discussion, commit messages, and diffs, instructing it to identify instances corresponding to the 11 predefined change-point types detailed in Table~\ref{tab:change_types_condensed}.
-To ensure high-quality annotations, we employed Gemini-2.5-Pro~\cite{Gemini-2.5-Pro}, a state-of-the-art (SOTA) LLM, for the annotation process.
-Beyond this, we implemented a majority voting technique, making three independent requests to the LLM for each PR to further refine the results.
-A PR was considered for further processing only if all three requests yielded consistent change-points extraction results; otherwise, the PR was discarded.
-Then, based on the LLM's output, PRs were classified into two categories: ``\changeprs{}'', which contain at least one identified change-point, and ``\cleanprs{}'', which have no identified change-point.
+In this step, we employed a LLM to identify and extract ``\cas{}'' from the filtered PRs.
+Specifically, we provided the LLM with the complete, chronologically ordered review timeline for each PR, which included its title, description, all developer-reviewer discussions, and all commit messages.
+A crucial instruction was for the LLM to identify each \ca{} (corresponding to the 11 types in Table~\ref{tab:change_types_condensed}) and link it to the specific commit that introduced and fixed the issue, with the full prompt is detailed in~\cite{swrbench} due to space constraints.
+To ensure high-quality annotations, we employed Gemini-2.5-Pro~\cite{Gemini-2.5-Pro}, a state-of-the-art (SOTA) LLM.
+Furthermore, we implemented a majority voting technique by making three independent requests to the LLM for each PR.
+A PR was considered for further processing only if all three requests yielded consistent \cas{} extraction results. \note{BQ1, BQ2: }\add{This requirement acts as a quality filter, excluding PRs where the LLM produced inconsistent results across runs.} Lastly, those consistent PRs were then classified into two categories: \changeprs{}'', which contain at least one identified \ca{}, and \cleanprs{}'', which have no identified \ca{}.